 Because of this multiple-offspring strategy and other adaptabilities unique to the marsupial, populations can increase rapidly when food is plentiful.

-Marsupial males have also adapted their sperm production Australia's harsh environment.
-Because sperm production is energy intensive, marsupial males have adapted three strategies.
-Adult kangaroos, wallabies and rat-kangaroos produce sperm continuously and are therefore continuously fertile.
-However in periods of extreme stress such as a drought when food is in short supply their bodies shut down sperm production to conserve energy.
+Marsupial males have also adapted their sperm production to Australia's harsh environment.
+Because sperm production is energy-intensive, marsupial males have adopted three strategies.
+Adult kangaroos, wallabies, and rat-kangaroos produce sperm continuously and are therefore continuously fertile.
+However, in periods of extreme stress such as a drought when food is in short supply, their bodies shut down sperm production to conserve energy.
 Greater gliders only produce sperm during the mating season and at other times sperm production is shut down.
 An extreme strategy is that of the Antechinus where sperm is produced only once in the animal's lifetime, synchronised with the female's oestrus period (fertility period, comes into heat).
-After copulating as many times as possible during this time males dies in a few days.
+After copulating as many times as possible during this time males exhaust themselves and die in a few days.

-The marsupial egg descends from the female's ovary into an uterus where it is fertilized.
-Once fertilised the eggs is encased in a very thin shell similar to that of birds and reptiles.
+The marsupial egg descends from the female's ovary into a uterus where it is fertilized.
+Once fertilised, the egg is encased in a very thin shell similar to that of birds and reptiles.
 This shell is just a few microns thick and disintegrates when the egg reaches the third phase of gestation.
 A remnant from the evolutionary past this unusual characteristic is common amongst marsupial mammals.
 The gestation period for a marsupial is between 12 to 30 days and varies amongst the different types of marsupials.

 As the time approaches for the young marsupial to be born the female marsupial cleans out its pouch by sticking her head into her pouch licking the inside of it clean.
 It then takes up a "birthing position" by sitting on its back with its tail between its legs and the hind legs extended straight forward.
 It also leans the trunk of its body forward.
 It then licks its birth canal opening possibly to stimulate the birth.